Found Injured or Orphaned Wildlife?

 Can you help me take care of it myself?

-The most important thing to do if you find a baby wild animal is to make sure it truly is an orphan!!
-Wild animals are extremely good parents and many times well meaning rescuers pick up and whisk away healthy youngsters while their parents watch.
-This is especially true of fawn, baby rabbit and fledgling birds.
+The most important thing to do if you find a baby wild animal is to make sure it truly is an orphan!
+Wild animals are good parents and many times well-meaning rescuers pick up and whisk away healthy youngsters while their parents watch.
+This is especially true of fawns, baby rabbits and fledgling birds.
+Species-specific advice can be found in the following sub-sections.
+There are several signs to watch for indicating a baby animal is in need of help.
+If the baby is cold; appears to be injured; is covered in ants, flies, or fly eggs/maggots; or is very weak, it should be rescued and brought to a rehabilitator as quickly as possible.

 Nestling birds